 If you just read that letter (and you’re not totally crying your face off like I am), you can see that I had completely decided to kill myself.
 It was just over.
 BUT, you can also see that I was clinging to something – otherwise, I wouldn’t have written any of that.
 Looking back, it’s very clear that God was in the middle of that storm.
 He picked me up on that day, and He still holds me today.

-The past three years have taught me that God is in the middle of everything, whether I choose to see it or not.
+God is in the middle of everything, whether I choose to see it or not.
 The craziest part is that I’m truly grateful for all of it – especially the rough stuff.
 I now have a passion and a purpose in life, and I will continue fighting every day, because I love this life of freedom.

 If you’re struggling with a similar darkness in your life, it’s honestly ok.
 But don’t you dare give up.
 My sobriety means everything to me, and I would not trade it for anything.
+If you'd like help, reach out anytime.